conquerhuang/FDSiamFC/README.md

   model_transform_hight_precision.py
 The decoupled model will be avilable at './tool/transformed_model.pth'.
 Now the train process is over and we have successfully compress the SiamFC into FDSiamFC.

+### Tracking with FDSiamFC
+#### Get the tracker model
+With the training process we get the final decoupled model in './tool/transformed_model.pth'.
+If you only want to Tracking with FDSiamFC without training model.
+You can directly download the pretrained model from :https://pan.baidu.com/s/11Djj0Rv06lHI_S7OM1hvzQ key:ef05
+#### Tracking a single video sequence
+Go to './tools/demo.py'
+modify the video path you wanna to track.
+In the demo, we give a video sequence in the OTB format. you can change the input parameters in the tracker.track() te track any video sequence you want. modify the squeeze_rate parameter in line 20.
+If you use the trained model by you self, you should set the Sq parameter similar to './tools/train_FDSiamFC.py' in line 19.
+If you use the downloaded model.
+You shall set as fallow:
+'transformed_model_15.pth' → squeeze_rate = [0.15,  0.15, 0.15, 0.15, 0.15]  or
+'transformed_model_30.pth' → squeeze_rate = [0.3,  0.3, 0.3, 0.3, 0.3]
+If you pytorch version is eralier than 1.7 you should use the model with '\_old\_torch' in its name.
+Or the torch toolbox could not load the pretrained model. run demo.py
+Enjoy the tracking process!

+### Test on tracking benchmark.
+We offer a test file for you to test the trained FDSiamFC on multiple benchmark.
+You shoudl install the got10k toolbox by pip install got10k or directly download it from got10k websit.
+Go to './tools/test.py'
+modify the model_path in line 67 and set the squeeze_rate identical to your model.
+If you use the downloaded model fallow the setting in 'Tracking a single video sequence'.
+Run
+  test.py
+Wait the got10k toolbox.
+It may take 5-10 minutes to evaluate FDSiamFC. you can choose other Benchmarks to evaluate FDSiamFC by setting the experiments in line 16.

+### anything also
+We do not repeat the training process to select a better model, or finetune the hyperparameters to fit in the Tracking Benchmark.
+All the hyperparameters in './siamfc/fdsiamfc.py' line 82 is identical to the hyperparameters seted in SiamFC.
+So in some cases you may get a model achieves better result than we offered.
+We hope our FDSiamFC may help you deploy deep tracker on mobile device or edage device.
+If you have any problem, you can concat with us email hanlinhuang@stu.xidian.edu.cn